-PIE is more common in lighter skin tones, when the capillaries beneath your skin burst; a surge in blood flow is triggered to mend the vascular wound, resulting in these blemishes.
-In this article, we will come to know about PIE, as well as topical and medical treatments to help you to get rid of it.
+PIE is more common in lighter skin tones, when the capillaries beneath your skin burst; a surge in blood flow is triggered to mend the vascular wound, resulting in these stubborn blemishes.
+In this article, we will explore more about PIE, as well as topical and medical treatments to help you get rid of it.

 - What causes PIE?